theolivenbaum/resin/README.md

 ## The Resin Project Mission

+- [x] Layout basic architecture and infrastructure of a modern IR system
-[] Index and scan at least as fast as the lastest .Net version of Lucene [] Reach almost feature parity with the lastest .Net version of Lucene [] Index and scan at least as fast as the lastest JRE version of Lucene [] Reach almost feature parity with the lastest JRE version of Lucene [] Become the fastest IR framework in the world
+- [ ] Index and scan at least as fast as the lastest .Net version of Lucene
+- [ ] Reach almost feature parity with the lastest .Net version of Lucene
+- [ ] Index and scan at least as fast as the lastest JRE version of Lucene
+- [ ] Reach almost feature parity with the lastest JRE version of Lucene
+- [ ] Become the fastest IR framework in the world
-[] Become the most feature-complete IR framework in the world [] Hand over to the next generation IR freaks
+- [ ] Become the most feature-complete IR framework in the world
+- [ ] Hand over to the next generation IR freaks

 ## Power to the people